 Antiphospholipid antibody syndrome is caused by antibodies.
 The body normally makes antibodies that attack a dangerous substance in the body, like bacteria or a virus.
 Instead, antiphospholipid antibodies attack molecules that keep the blood from clotting too much.
 A person who has these antibodies and has had blood clots is said to have antiphospholipid antibody syndrome.

 Antiphospholipid antibodies can be detected with a blood test.
-Once diagnosed, this condition is usually treated with blood-thinning medicine.
+When diagnosed, this condition is usually treated with blood-thinning medicine.
 Treatment and close monitoring are needed during pregnancy.

 WebMD Medical Reference from Healthwise